Research & Development

 HEAL's rich framework and experiential approach to curriculum design can also revolutionize social-emotional learning (SEL), making it the golden thread that interconnects all educational processes.
 Through SEL, internally led through the HEAL process, learners can develop emotional intelligence, self-awareness, and interpersonal skills, enhancing their understanding of their inner and outer landscapes, including others.

 In conclusion, HEAL offers access to a rich framework and learning process, enabling learners to understand their thoughts in relation to their feelings and bodies as a completely integrated experience.
 This experiential approach enhances individual growth and strengthens the sense of community, making SEL central to education within the institution.
-An example of a 9-week HEAL Journey: here

 HEAL The Hard Problem of Consciousness